Tropical storm Mindulle hits Greater Tokyo leaving one dead, while Typhoon Kompasu causes one man to drown in Hokkaido.

 Tropical Storm Kompasu grazed the east coast of Honshu, before slamming into the northern island of Hokkaido on August 21.

-24 hours later, Typhoon Mindulle smashed into the southeast of Honshu, bringing torrential rain and dangerous winds to the east coast again, including Tokyo and Yokohama.
+Some 24 hours later, Typhoon Mindulle smashed into the southeast of Honshu, bringing torrential rain and dangerous winds to the east coast again, including Tokyo and Yokohama.

 The storms triggered landslides and flooding, leading to the deaths of two people.
 Hundreds of flights were cancelled and trains were severely affected.

 Fortunately the current storm that is hitting the country is past its peak.
-Two days ago it was a powerful typhoon producing steady winds of over 200km per hour (kph) and was the equivalent of a destructive Category 4 hurricane.
+Two days ago it was a powerful typhoon producing steady winds of over 200km an hour (kph) and was the equivalent of a destructive Category 4 hurricane.